-Ecotourism started modestly about a decade ago, but it has gained global momentum and popularity over the past few years.
-It supports opportunities that protect flora, fauna, historical sites and the locals’ way of life, like building non-invasive paths, limiting the number of visitors, restricting motor vehicle access, and harnessing renewable energy.
+Whether you’re just looking for some inspiration or on the verge of booking your next adventure, have you considered making it an eco-friendly trip?
+Ecotourism started modestly about a decade ago, but the trend and the desire to visit ecotourism destinations have gained global momentum over the past few years.
+It supports opportunities that protect flora, fauna, historical sites, and the locals’ way of life, like by building non-invasive paths, limiting the number of visitors, restricting motor vehicle access, and harnessing renewable energy.

-As more destinations around the world act to transition to sustainable tourism, travelers are taking notice and increasingly seeking ways to reduce their footprint while they travel, whether that’s staying in an eco-friendly resort or joining tours led by locals instead of international corporations.
-If that sounds like you, read on for a few of our favorite top ecotourism destinations in 2020.
+As more destinations around the world act to transition to sustainable tourism, travelers are taking notice and increasingly seeking ways to reduce their footprint while they travel, whether that’s through offsetting carbon emissions when flying, staying in an eco-friendly resort, or joining tours led by locals instead of international corporations.

 These islands weren’t always a model of sustainable tourism.
 It was just over a decade ago that the Galapagos were at risk of overpopulation and mismanaged tourism.
 UNESCO put the islands on its “in danger” list in 2007, which sparked changed.